JustMaier/angular-signalr-hub/README.md

 ```
 ##Options

-###listeners
-client side callbacks
+* `listeners` client side callbacks

-###methods
-a string array of server side methods which the client can call
+* `methods`  a string array of server side methods which the client can call
-###rootPath
-Sets the root path for the signalR web service
+* `rootPath` sets the root path for the signalR web service

-###queryParams
-Object representing additional query params to be sent on connection
+* `queryParams` object representing additional query params to be sent on connection
+* `errorHandler` function(error) to handle hub connection errors

 ##Demo

 [A simple demo using OData, Signalr, and Angular](https://github.com/JustMaier/signalrgrid)